- by Marit van Nuland

 Interactivity

-To make the user know that an element is interactive, you are able to accomplice this by changing the color of the text before and on hover, but it’s also possible to make an entire object intractable.
+To make the user know that an element is interactive, you could change the color of the text before and on hover, but it’s also possible to make an entire object interactive.
 You can make this clear by providing it with a different color from the rest of the objects, or by providing an explanation.
-Then there is also the option to make it into a button and so on.
+There is also the option to make it into a button.

 Dynamic Text

-The WCAG rule 2.3.2 tells you that there is a limit to the amount an animation is allowed to flicker.
+The WCAG guideline 2.3.2 says that there is a limit to the amount an animation is allowed to flash.
 Make sure to follow this rule as to keep the text or the animated element readable.
 This point is mostly useful for other parties that are not visually impaired, but those advantages will be left up to your own resource.

 4. Aesthetics and Design